tomoya-sasaki/dbmm/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## TODOs

+- [x] Add descriptions
+- [ ] Figure specifications

 ## Misc

-We will change the package name later.
-Please edit the `README.Rmd` file and do not directly edit the `README.md` file.
+- We will change the package name later.
+- Please edit the `README.Rmd` file and do not directly edit the `README.md` file.

 ## Installation